 There are some basic safety equipment available to aircraft that you should demand be fitted to any aircraft you use for a charter.
 To assist you in the consideration process, the following aircraft equipment is available, and we consider mandatory:

 - ~ Terrain Awareness and Warning System (TAWS) and Ground Proximity Warning System (GPWS).
 It’s not mandated, however the fact that there has not been one CFIT (Controlled Flight into Terrain) accident worldwide with aircraft equipped with these systems speaks for itself.
 We have TAWS and GPWS installed in all threeof our charter aircraft.

 - ~ Traffic Collision Warning Systems (TCAS).
 A vital aid, giving our skilled pilots better situational awareness when operating into any airport, especially those that are in rural or remote areas.
 TCAS allows our pilots to see and avoid other traffic by a display in the cockpit.

-- ~ Pressurisation, anti icing equipment and turbine engine reliability.
-Statistically, pressurised, turbine aircraft are far safer than light piston aircraft, and are required to be maintained to a much higher s standard.
+- ~ Pressurisation, anti-icing equipment and turbine engine reliability.
+Statistically, pressurised, turbine aircraft are far safer than light piston aircraft, and are required to be maintained to a much higher standard.

 Shortstop Jet Charter is excited to inform you that we have achieved a GOLD BARS (Basic Aviation Risk Standard) audit status.
-We are now one of only twenty nine companies in Australia, and one of five in our particular type of operation.
+We are now one of only 29 companies in Australia, and one of five in our particular type of operation.

 We decided to undertake and invest in this audit to improve and maintain our already high and positive operational and maintenance safety systems, procedures and culture.